Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 The Architecture Advice Process can help organisations by giving guidance on how to implement ideas that are already familiar to most, but many are familiar with how to apply them (which is where we can see most failure).
 You can expect:

-* Rebalancing the power dynamics of decision making.
-If you are curious about what is like to introduce this practise?
-See [Elena Stojmilova experience](https://virtualddd.com/facilitating-archdes/team-led-architecture-advice-process/)
+* Removing bottlenecks.
+Both top down architecture and hands-on approaches block on people with authority to make decisions, by rebalancing the power dynamics of decision making it is possible to share expertise and remove bottlenecks.
+If you are curious about what is like to introduce this practise see [Elena Stojmilova experience](https://virtualddd.com/facilitating-archdes/team-led-architecture-advice-process/)
-* Continuous Knowledge Sharing with a specific focus.
-Either per decision (ADR, AAF) or per principle.
+* Accountability and Responsibility Combined.
+When someone outside a team makes a decision for the team, the implementing team may not feel responsible for the outcome, they might not even implement the decision.
+This decentralised practice ensures that the person with the  need is also the one accountable for the result.
+The accountability acts as a necessary brake when required.
-* Learning possibilities by actively making decisions or by listening and reading about how decisions are made.
+* Learning by making decisions and by lifting access to decisions.
+Anyone interested in a decision can read ADRs or attend the AAF to learn more about how a decision came to be.

 ### Team Topologies

 #### Overview

-Team Topologies is an approach that helps with designing teams and their interactions to improve knowledge flow.
-It aims to increase team flow by focusing on cognitive load and how and when handovers happen.
-By defining four forms of teams and three modes of team interactions, Team Topologies encourages healthy interactions that allow teams to provide a steady flow of valuable software.

-Having these simple patterns available to discuss team forms and their interaction help with having a clear language to talk about current state as well as possible alternative future states.
+Team Topologies is an approach that helps with structuring teams and their interactions by focusing on cognitive load as well as how and when handovers happen.
+It defines four forms of teams and three modes of team interactions.
+Having these  patterns available to discuss organisational design helps by providing a clear language to design current as well as possible alternate future states.

 Learn more: